• Skip to primary navigation

 You can also get rid of bubbles using a culinary torch to pop them.
 Do this by quickly passing the flame over the surface of the gelatin.

-Add each layer as soon as the former layer is set (30-35 minutes).
-Use a timer for best results.
+• Use a timer: Add each layer as soon as the former layer is set (30-35 minutes).

-In order for the "ribbons" to be clearly defined, each layer must be set up well before proceeding.
+• In order for the "ribbons" to be clearly defined, each layer must be set up well before proceeding.
 However, it is also important not to wait too long, or the layers will slide apart when you cut them.
+Use a timer to keep layers even and well-defined.

-Side view of a glass 9x13 dish filled with rainbow jello, showing individual layers.
+Side view of rainbow ribbon Jello in a glass dish showing 12 colorful layers.

 • St Patricks Day - This beautiful green and gold ribbon Jello is light, refreshing, and just the thing to brighten up your Saint Patrick's day table!

-• Team Colors: You can create layered Jello for for football tailgates, baseball barbecues, and soccer soirees.
-Simply used the color-combo of your favorite teams.
-(Need a savory team snack?
+• Team Colors: Customize with your favorite sports team’s colors for tailgates or parties (Need a savory team snack?
 Try our easy Team Colors 7-Layer Dip!)

 Equipment